oguzhanerr/qgismodelsforgiga/README.md

 ## About School Connectivity Model

-This model runs a series of spatial analyzes to support the understanding of school connectivity and was created with the help of the QGIS graphical modeler.
+This model ran a series of spatial analyzes to support the understanding of school connectivity and was created with the help of the QGIS graphical modeler.
 It uses school, telecom infrastructure (fiber nodes, base stations, mobile coverages), and census data as inputs.
 It provides distance information for each school on possible Internet provisioning options and population statistics with the preset distances around schools.

-YO CAN MODİFY THE FİELDS OF INPUTS İN THE REFACTORİNG STEP BURAYA ÇIKTILARI TEK TEK AÇIKLAYARAK VE BİR GÖRSEL İLE EKLE!
-TÜM FİELDLARI GÖZDEN GEÇİR!

 ### Inputs